 Sequential learning involves learning to organize sequences of behavior or to anticipate events that occur in a consistent sequential order.
-Despite a century of research directed toward characterizing how acquired sequential behavior is organized, many questions remain unanswered regarding the nature of the mechanisms responsible for sequential learning in animal behavior.
+Despite a century of research directed toward characterizing how acquired sequential behavior is organized, many questions remain unanswered regarding the nature of the mechanisms responsible for sequential in animal behavior.
 Perhaps the question that has proven most difficult to answer has been whether or not relational structures that are present in a sequence to be learned influence how and what animals learn.
-That is to say, when presented with structured sequences, do nonhuman animals encode a memorial representation of their experience that "goes beyond the information given" (Bruner, 1957)?
+That is to say, when presented with structured sequences, do nonhuman animals encode a memorial representation of their experience that "the information given" (Bruner, 1957)?
 Do they ultimately abstract and learn relational information-do they induce and learn rules?
 In this paper, I hope to provide an overview of the current evidence that bears on this question from our recent behavioral and psychobiological research on rat sequential learning.
-First, I will describe some

-This research was supported by NIMH MH43576 and MH48402, Kent State University Biomedical Research Support Grants, and grants from the Kent State University Applied Psychology Center.
-Correspondence concerning this article should be addressed to Stephen B. Fountain, Department of Psychology, Kent State University, Kent, Ohio 44242-0001.
-E-mail: sfountai@kent.edu. behavioral studies from the 1970s and 1980s that seemed to show that rats indeed learn rules from patterns composed of sequences of food quantities, and then I will describe our recent research with a computational model that questioned the necessity of that conclusion.
+First, I will describe some behavioral studies from the 1970s and 1980s that seemed to show that rats indeed learn rules from patterns composed of sequences of food quantities, and then I will describe our recent research with a computational model that questioned the necessity of that conclusion.
 Next I will describe more recent operant research from our laboratory consistent with the idea that rats are sensitive to the structure of patterns that are hierarchically organized or composed of two interleaved subpatterns.
 Finally, I will present data from drug and lesion studies that suggest that sequential learning in rats is mediated by multiple concurrent psychological and brain systems, at least one of which appears to be related to rule induction.